An Overview Of Our Current Governance Efforts

 Over the last few months, we have met and engaged with an array of international stakeholders representing multiple governments, government-adjacent bodies and multilateral organizations.
 This includes, for example, members of the E.U.
 AI Office; the U.S. Center for AI Standards and Innovation; the U.K. AI Security Institute; the Korean AI Safety Institute; Singapore’s Infocomm Media Development Authority; the French AI Safety Institute; officers from multiple agencies within the U.S. intelligence community; staffers at the Senate Subcommittee on Emerging Threats and Spending Oversight, the House Select Committee on the Chinese Communist Party, and the Senate Commerce Committee; the offices of Members of the U.S. Congress; the U.S. Department of State; and U.K. Parliamentarians and members of the House of Lords.

-As part of our public facing engagements, we were invited to present our work at events including the French AI Action Summit and the United Nations ITU AI for Good Summit, participated in the inaugural AI Safety Institute network meeting, and attended the Singapore Consensus on Global AI Safety Research.
+As part of our public facing engagements, we presented our work at events including the French AI Action Summit and the United Nations ITU AI for Good Summit, participated in the inaugural AI Safety Institute network meeting, and attended the Singapore Consensus on Global AI Safety Research.

 3. Framing the need for a ‘governance of internal deployment’ from a governance, risk and legal perspective.